USGS-EROS/lcmap-changes/README.md

    }
   ```

-  If there were no results available, they are automatica{lly scheduled for production
+  If there were no results available, they are automatically scheduled for production
   and the return status is HTTP 202.
 A ticket is returned, which is the same structure
   minus the ```result, result_md5, result_produced, and result_status``` fields.